-These are the best quick and easy zucchini fritters that are crispy and golden on the outside, and full of flavor and tender on the inside!
+These are the best quick and easy zucchini fritters recipe that are crispy and golden on the outside, and full of flavor and tender on the inside!
+Done in 30 minutes!

 You’re going to love this zucchini fritters recipe as a creative way to showcase all your garden-fresh zucchini.
-If you’re stocked up, don’t forget to use them up and make zucchini boats tomorrow!
+If you’re stocked up, don’t forget to use them up and make these other best zucchini recipes, zucchini boats or zucchini bread are two other favorites!

 These zucchini fritters are surprisingly simple to make and so tasty.
 They’re lower in carbohydrates than potato pancakes but just as easy to come together.